American Scouting overseas: History

-With the retirement in 1986 of Jim Sands, the BSA's biggest defender and supporter of International Scouting, Margerite ("Marge") Weilexbaum was appointed as the Council's Administrator, who provided administrative services normally provided by a commissioned professional Scouter.
-She attempted to hold things together until her retirement in 1995.
+With Jim Sands, the BSA's biggest defender and supporter of International Scouting, retiring in 1986, Margerite ("Marge") Weilexbaum was appointed as the Council's Administrator.
+This was the first time Scouting America/BSA employed a female as the senior administrator (Council Scout Executive) over any local Council.
+She provided administrative services normally performed by a commissioned professional scouter and attempted to hold things together until her retirement in 1995.

-In 1987, the former Panama Canal (Zone) Council was consolidated and made a part of the Direct Service Council, in a similar way that other Councils were consolidated or merged to form larger local Councils in other areas of the world.
+In 1987, the former Panama Canal (Zone) Council was consolidated and made a part of the Direct Service Council, in a similar way that other Councils were consolidated or merged to form larger local Councils in different areas of the world.
 An "official" 12th CSP issued by the former Council for its youth to wear featured the words "Direct Service" in addition to the words "Canal Zone."
 While not officially created by the BSA, the patch was worn by DSC youth and adults living in the Zone until the middle 90s.

-In 1990, a national office shakeup and reorganization slimmed down the International Division and many of its functions were sheared off to other program divisions within the National office.
-Many DSC Scouters state that this was the start of the end of the Council.
+In 1990, a national office shakeup and reorganization slimmed down the International Division, and many of its functions were sheared off to other program divisions within the National office.
+Many DSC Scouters state that this was the start of the end of their Council.

-With the retirement of its longtime Administrator five years later, several decisions were made with regard to the Council.
+Five years later, when its longtime Administrator retired, several decisions were made regarding the Council.

 The first was that it would no longer serve or be listed as a "local Council" but rather, in the traditions of the old Lone Scout Service, would serve as a "service element" within the National office.
 Scouts and Scouters would continue to receive "direct service" from the staff, but the staffing would be cut almost to the bone — from five to two.
-It was understood that with the advent of faster communication and coordination between units and individuals in the field and the national offices, that the existing staffing support was no longer needed.
+It was understood that with the advent of faster communication and coordination between units and individuals in the field and the national offices, the existing staffing support was no longer needed.
 The newsletter was discontinued.